lastcallsoftware/trackeats/backend/README.md

-It is recommended to develop this app in a virtual environment:<br>
+It is recommended to develop this app in a virtual environment:
-    python3 -m venv .venv<br>
+    python3 -m venv .venv
 Activate the virtual environment using:
     source ./.venv/bin/activate

 Use this to install any dependencies:
     pip install <dependency>